Needles: Techniques and understanding the tools

-Before getting into the short article here that broaches the subject of needle technique, you should read our article about tattooing hands and feet, it has a load of info about the skin.
+Before getting into the article that broaches the subject of needle technique, you should read our article about tattooing hands and feet, it has a load of info about the skin and what to expect when tattooing those areas..

-Funny enough, I was at a convention this week and I had noticed many people using many different machines and different needle groupings.
+Funny enough, I was at a convention this week and I watched as many people using different machines and different needle groupings were applying tattoos to their wanting clientele.
+One thing I noticed was that everyone was running their machines in a way that I consider to be incorrect.

-I wanted to walk up and give a couple pointers because, truthfully, if they were paying better attention to a couple things, that needle would be giving them better, cleaner, easier lines; quicker and faster.
+In my walkabout, I had wanted to walk up and give a couple pointers because, truthfully, if they were paying better attention to a couple things, that needle would be giving them better, cleaner, easier lines; quicker and faster.

 I know this sounds like a crackpot-asshole calling bluff on a bunch of seasoned artists… I assure you it is not.
 This is another friendly critique for those out there who want to improve.